Away With The Steiners

 There are loads of different types of train and classes of train travel in India that do make a difference.
 But give or take a few chai’s and chapati, or the wandering cows just outside the railway station, and you could (almost) be anywhere in the world!

-Our (honest) review of the journey by train from Kolkata to Mumbai
+Our (Honest) Review of the Train Kolkata to Mumbai

 Truly?
 We had a good experience of taking the train Kolkata to Mumbai.
 Despite it being an (obviously) lengthy journey, we enjoyed the challenge of a train literally right across the Indian subcontinent.